jefflaplante/forecast/README.md

 Install python library requirements with pip

 ```
-python3 -m pip installl -r requirements.txt
+python3 -m pip install -r requirements.txt
 ```

 #### Evironment Variables

-Create a `.env` file in the project directory that contains the API key and zipcode as environment variables.
+Create a `.env` file in the project directory that contains the API key(s) and zipcode as environment variables.
+If you want to use the Ambient Weather integration, you need to create an account with Ambient and also create an API key and app key.
+You also need to get the MAC address off of your device and enter it here.

 ```
 export OPEN_WEATHER_MAP_API_KEY="<your key>"
 export WEATHER_ZIP_CODE=<your_zip>
+export AMBIENT_API_KEY=<your_key>
+export AMBIENT_APP_KEY=<your_key>
+export AMBIENT_DEVICE_MAC=<your_device_MAC_ID>
 ```

 This file will be sourced in crontab to specify secrets and config data for forecast.py.